 Introduction

 We are committed to providing an inclusive and supportive working environment for everyone who works here.
-This guidance aims to raise awareness of perimenopause and menopause.
-It has been designed to support employees who are experiencing difficulties in their work and/or personal life brought on or exacerbated by menopause-related symptoms.
+This guidance aims to raise awareness of menopause (which includes perimenopause and post menopause).
+It has been designed to support employees who are experiencing challenges in their work and/or personal life brought on or exacerbated by menopause-related symptoms.
 It’s important that everyone understands what menopause is and can talk about it openly, without fear or embarrassment.

 This guidance aims to: